department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

   -	**Instead of bi-annual:** "2 times each year" or "twice each year"
   -	**Instead of biennial:** "every other year"

+appeal option: On the Board Appeal form, a Veteran selects a Direct Review, Evidence Submission, or Hearing “appeal option” from the list of Board Appeal options.
+Avoid use of the word “lane.”

 apply: Use "file a claim for disability compensation" instead of "apply for benefits."
 "Apply" is okay for other benefits, such as "Apply for VA health care."

 Armed Forces: Capitalize.